rollingcomma/aws-lamp/docs/Ubuntu Instance on AWS/Ubuntu Instance on AWS.md

 2. Enter the following command: `ssh ubuntu-aws`
 3. Profit 🤑

+The terminal will output a long message which summarizes your instance details.

+Your terminal is now connected to the terminal of your EC2 Instance over SSH.

+Now any command you type in the terminal will be run on your instance, go ahead and try entering `ls` and `cd` to navigate the filesystem.

 ---

 ## Next Steps
 Now you have launched a Ubuntu Instance on AWS EC2, setup your machine to connect to your instance, and connected to your instance over ssh.

 Next we will begin to go over how to setup a LAMP stack on your instance.